 In our next article, we’ll examine some ways you can measure how many people have taken an active interest in your advert.

+For a glossary of Digital Out of Home (DOOH) terms, click here.
 If you’re searching for high-impact OOH locations across the UK, look no further than Clear Channel Direct.
 With a global network of billboards, bus shelter ads, screens and digital displays, we can help you reach the right people at the right time.
 We also make sure to provide after-campaign support, to help you determine ROI and analyse the number of people who saw your campaign – from this, we can assist you with designing future successful campaigns.
 Get in touch to discover more.